ZupIT/beagle-docs/content/en/web/commons/view-client.md

 1. It creates a ``BeagleRequest`` according to what has been requested by its caller (generally the navigator);
 2. When the response arrives from the HttpClient, it checks for navigation actions where `preFetch` is `true` and, *asynchronously*, pre-fetches their results.

 It does nothing more than this, and this might be enough for most applications.
-But, some applications may need extra behavior when fetching views, and this is the place where it should be implemented.
+But, some applications may need extra behavior when fetching views, and this is the place where it should be customized.

 ## How to use it?